blockades/mmt_resources/research/secp.md

 ### DH encryption between users with different key types

 This is a difficult problem, and we are looking into different ways of producing shared secrets between keys on different curves.
 It is possible to derive an 'equivalent' keypair on the other user's curve using our own secret key as the seed, and then send the corresponding public key together with the encrypted message.
 But this makes it more difficult to verify who authored the message.
 Since messages are also signed, this should not pose a great problem, but this is an area we would like to explore further.

+Another option is to generate a new address of the alternative key type and automatically publish a public signed message containing the public key.
+That is to say a user with a ed25519 address could publish a signed secp256k1 public key and vice-versa.

 ### Ephemeral keys must be the correct type